A New Step-down Procedure for Simultaneous Hypothesis Testing Under Dependence: Introduction

-We conclude the introduction by explaining a very useful contribution of this work from a computational point of view.
-Both the BSD method (or its empirical version as explained above) and the MRD method, require inversion of $(m-t+1)$ many submatrices of $\Sigma$ and $(m-t+1)$ many ratios of determinants at each step $t$, $t=1,\cdots,m$, which may be computationally very costly, specially, when $m$ is large.
-We derive an important alternative representation of the BSD test statistics due to which at each step we now need to compute the inverse of one submatrix only and can also avoid the need for computing ratios of $(m-t+1)$ many determinants as mentioned already.
-This reduces the overall computational complexity of the BSD method by a large extent.
-Such a representation works for any form of the covariance matrix $\Sigma$.
-It not only enables the BSD procedure to become computationally much faster compared to that in its original form, but does the same for the MRD method also.
-This is would be particularly very useful when $\Sigma$ corresponds to an intraclass correlation and a block (clumpy) dependence matrix.
-In particular, for the intraclass correlation model, we do not even require inversion of any matrix and thus the BSD method can be applied for any arbitrarily large $m$.\\
+We also provide an important and useful representation of the proposed BSD test statistics.
+Using this representation at every stage of our proposed methodology, one only needs to find the inverse of a certain sub-matrix of $\vec{\Sigma}$ and subsequent computation of all the BSD statistics for the corresponding step becomes almost immediate on modern computing platforms, even if $n$ is large.
+This reduces the overall computational complexity of the BSD method by a large extent and helps avoiding Markov Chain Monte Carlo type computations which can be very expensive in high dimensional problems.
+Such a representation works for any form of the covariance matrix $\vec{\Sigma}$.
+This would be particularly very useful when $\vec{\Sigma}$ corresponds to an intraclass correlation and a block (clumpy) dependence matrix.
+In particular, for the intraclass correlation model, we do not even require inversion of any matrix and thus the BSD method can be applied for any arbitrarily large $n$.
+Due to the functional relationship between the BSD statistics and the MRD statistics, the aforesaid computational savings applies equally for the MRD method.
+This amounts to huge computational savings for the MRD method compared to its original formulation as in \cite{COHEN_SACK_XU_2009}.

-The organisation of the paper is as follows.
-Section 2 gives our prior specification and the motivation and description of the proposed Bayesian Step Down procedure.
-Section 3 shows the connection between the BSD procedure and the MRD method and the admissibility property possessed by the BSD method.
-Consistent estimation of the proportion of true alternatives and the variance of the non-null distribution of the $\mu_i$'s are shown in Section 4.
-Equivalent representation of the BSD statistics and associated results are given in Section 5.
-Performance of the BSD method based on simulation studies will be demonstrated in Section 6.
-Proofs of most of the theoretical results are given in Appendix (Section 7) followed by some concluding remarks in Section 8.
+The organization of this paper is as follows.
+Section 2 gives our prior specification and the motivation towards the development of the proposed Bayesian Step Down procedure.
+Section 2.1 provides the formal description of our proposed methodology.
+Section 3 provides various theoretical results concerning the admissibility property of the BSD method.
+Equivalent representation of the BSD statistics and associated results are given in Section 4.
+Performance of the BSD method based on simulation studies for various choices of the covariance matrix $\vec{\Sigma}$ is presented in Section 5, followed by some concluding remarks in Section 6.
+Proofs of all the theoretical results of this paper are presented in the Appendix.